microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-get.md

 For instance:
 - You can get details of an onlineMeeting using VideoTeleconferenceId([example](#example-1-retrieve-an-online-meeting-by-videoteleconferenceid)), meeting ID([example](#example-2-retrieve-an-online-meeting-by-meeting-id)) or JoinWebURL([example](#example-3-retrieve-an-online-meeting-by-joinweburl)).
 - You can use `/attendeeReport` path to get attendee report of a live event.
 See an [example](#example-4-retrieve-the-attendee-report-of-a-live-event) below.
 - You can use `/recording` and `/alternativeRecording` paths to get the recordings of a live event.
+See also an [example](#example-5-retrieve-the-recording-of-a-live-event) below.

 Here are some notes for attendee report and recordings:
-- Currently, these two resources are available exclusively to live events.
+- Currently, these resources are available exclusively to live events.
 - Only the event organizer can access attendee reports and recordings.
 - Attendee report and recordings are only available when the live event has concluded.
 - The download link in the `302 Found` [response](#example-4-retrieve-the-attendee-report-of-a-live-event) expires in **60** seconds.